Palai Central Bank: Dominant position

-In 1940, industrialisation received a boost as power supply was started in Travancore from Pallivasal Project and a stream of industries like FACT and Ceramics, Kundara were started.
+In 1940, industrialization received a boost as power supply was started in Travancore from the Pallivasal Project, and a stream of industries like FACT, Travancore Ceramics, Kundara were started.
 In 1945, the State had another milestone in banking as the State Bank of Travancore was started.

-With India's independence in 1947, the first popular government assumed power in Travancore in 1948 with Pattom Thanu Pillai as Chief Minister.
-The new Chief Minister told the bank's management that with the dawn of independence, the bank could make a major contribution in nation building.
+With India's independence in 1947, the first popular government assumed power in Travancore in 1948, with Pattom Thanu Pillai as Chief Minister.
+The new Chief Minister told the bank's management that with the dawn of independence, the bank could make a major contribution to nation-building.
 The bank rose to the occasion, taking the leadership in subscribing to government bonds for large amounts.
-Development projects of the State that the bank financed included the construction of the Trivandrum-Nagercoil Cement Concrete Road, which now forms part of NH-47.
+Development projects of the State that the bank financed included the construction of the Trivandrum-Nagercoil Cement Concrete Road, which now forms part of NH-66.
+The Bank, using its enormous influence, played a role in bringing the Municipality to Pala in 1947, beating the claims of some other towns nearby.

-In the 1940s the bank enjoyed an unprecedented financial position and influence.
+In the 1940s, the bank enjoyed an unprecedented financial position and influence.
 The chief editor of Malayala Manorama Daily spoke in a TV interview (decades later) about the Palai Central Bank management helping their founder Mammen Mappilai – who was struggling to revive the newspaper – by offering to take over the paper as a whole or to invest in its shares, as a friendly gesture of Joseph Augusti towards a close family friend.
 Eventually, an investment of 20% in shares was made.

 In 1948, K M Joseph Kayalackakom – who had become a director of the bank in 1940 following the death of his father and the first chairman of the bank, Augusty Mathai – moved from Trivandrum to the bank's head office at Pala.
 He then became the virtual General Manager of the institution.

 In 1947, at a time when there were no management schools anywhere in the British Empire, Joseph Augusti sent his cousin KM George to the United States for management studies.
 KM George took his MBA degree from New York University in 1948, thus becoming the first MBA degree holder in Travancore.
 In 1949, he joined the bank as an executive.
-He was to later become the Secretary and chief executive officer of the bank.
+He was to become the secretary and chief executive officer of the bank later.